LAKE NAKURU NATIONAL PARK:-Nakuru Hotels/Nakuru Accommodation

 Riftvalley including the stone tools.

-is served by two safari lodges, a number of bandas and campsites.
+park is served by two safari lodges, a number of bandas and

-Accommodation is also available in hotels within Nakuru town.
+campsites.
+Accommodation is also available in hotels within

-public campsites.
-The following lodges are found inside the
+wildlife lodges and public campsites.
+The following lodges are

 Flamingo Hill Tented Camp, There are 25 en-suite tents

 toilets, writing desk, hot water and a balcony.
 They also have